-During fiscal year (FY) 2023, as well as during the previous five FYs, there were no court cases involving allegations that arose under Federal Antidiscrimination Laws or Whistleblower Protection Laws.
+During fiscal year (FY) 2024, as well as during the previous five FYs, there were no court cases involving allegations that arose under federal Antidiscrimination Laws or Whistleblower Protection Laws.
+(Attach.
+1).
+Additionally, during FY 2024, the Partnership for Public Service recognized the FLRA as ranking in the top ten small federal agencies for its "Best Places to Work" rankings for the third year in a row.